linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/The impossibility of the impossible trinity? The case of Indonesia-Basri.md

 ---
-aliases:
-  - The impossibility of the impossible trinity?
-The case of Indonesia
+title: "The impossibility of the impossible trinity?
+The case of Indonesia-Basri"
-tags:
-key_concepts:
-parent_directory: Financial Investments for Public Policy
+primary_tags:
+  - impossible trinity
+  - monetary policy
+  - capital flows
+  - emerging markets
+  - indonesia economy
+secondary_tags:
+  - trilemma framework
+  - quantitative easing
+  - taper tantrum
+  - exchange rate policy
+  - macroprudential policy
+  - fiscal policy
+  - commodity supercycle
+  - capital controls
+  - balance sheet effects
+  - policy credibility
+  - institutional quality
+  - current account deficit
+  - foreign direct investment
+  - portfolio investment
+  - asian financial crisis
 cssclasses: academia
-title: The impossibility of the impossible trinity?
-The case of Indonesia
-linter-yaml-title-alias: The impossibility of the impossible trinity?
-The case of Indonesia
 ---
+  - commodity supercycle
+  - fiscal policy procyclicality
+  - macroprudential policy
+  - exchange rate volatility
+  - balance sheet effects
+  - institutional quality
+  - emerging markets
+cssclasses: academia
+---

 # The impossibility of the impossible trinity?
-The case of Indonesia
+The case of Indonesia-Basri

 M. Chatib Basri* and Luqman Sumartono**

 * University of Indonesia, Indonesia, e-mail: mcbasri@icloud.com ** Harvard Kennedy School, USA, e-mail: lsumartono@hks.harvard.edu

-# Abstract
+## Abstract

 The impossible trinity suggests that an economy cannot simultaneously achieve a fixed exchange rate, high capital mobility, and independent monetary policy without abandoning one of these.
-However, This paper looks at Indonesia's experiences from the 2009 QE and the 2013 taper tantrum, considering why Indonesian policy-makers were unable to use policies as per the trilemma, and the policy implications of this.
+However, this paper looks at Indonesia's experiences from the 2009 QE and the 2013 taper tantrum, considering why Indonesian policy-makers were unable to use policies as per the trilemma, and the policy implications of this.
 There are three possible reasons why Indonesia found it difficult to implement this trilemma policy choice: differing monetary policy objectives, volatile floating exchange rates, and balance sheet effects.
 The commodity supercycle also plays an exogenous role, unable to be overcome by monetary or exchange rate policy while at the same time impacting fiscal policy, income redistribution, trade balance, and the exchange rate.
 Overall, this paper argues that monetary policy on its own is likely to be insufficient to manage the economy adequately.
 Other levers and factors, such as macroprudential policy, fiscal policy, capital flow management, and institutional quality, are critical to make the policy choices more effective.

 Keywords: macroeconomics, impossible trinity, trilemma, monetary policy, fiscal policy, macroprudential policy, capital flow management, institutions, commodity supercycle, Indonesia.